DLR-RM/stable-baselines3/docs/guide/install.rst

 .. note::

-	Trying to create Atari environments may result to vague errors related to missing DLL files and modules.
+	Trying to create Atari environments may result in vague errors related to missing DLL files and modules.
 This is an issue with atari-py package. `See this discussion for more information <https://github.com/openai/atari-py/issues/65>`_.